Applying for a House

 Who can apply?

-You or anyone aged 16 years or over can apply to us for housing.
+You or anyone aged 16 years or over and living in the UK can apply to us for housing.

 How to apply?